djaodjin/djaodjin-saas/docs/pages.rst

 her credit card on file, review the list of charges by a provider, pay a balance due, etc.

-The business requirements might require or prevent a manager/contributor of a provider to access specific information about a subscriber.
+The business requirements might require or prevent a manager or a custom role (ex: contributor) of a provider to access specific information about a subscriber.
 For example, you might allow your customer support team to update a subscriber credit card over the phone for convienience.
 You might also believe it is too much risk, deny the ability to do so by your customer support people and instruct them to hand out instructions to the subscriber on how to do so by herself.
 All scenarios can easily be implemented through a :doc:`Flexible Security Framework <security>`.

 .. http:get:: /billing/:organization/